Everyone likes a good cheese ball

-In my case, the mold has done 90+% of the shaping, but finishing touches are still needed.
-The molded ball is inverted (flat side down) onto a work surface.
+In my case, the mold has done 90+% of the shaping.
+But finishing touches are still needed.
+Invert the molded ball (flat side down) onto a work surface.

 Once the plastic wrap is peeled away, the shape is first smoothed out, either with lightly greased hands or a piece of plastic wrap.

 Then, chopped nuts are pressed into the surface all the way around, to cover all visible surfaces.
 At this point I transferred the ball to the serving platter.